 For weight loss purposes, sugar-free beverages like plain, black coffee are best.
 Like water, cold coffee may be even more advantageous.

 8. Get Good Sleep

-Another five-week study found that sustained sleep disruption, along with irregular sleeping times, reduced resting metabolic rate by 8%, on average (78).
+Another five-week study determined that sustained sleep disruption, along with irregular sleeping times, reduced resting metabolic rate by 8%, on average (

 Although your basal metabolic rate is largely beyond your control, there are various ways to increase the number of calories you burn.

-The strategies mentioned in this article can give you a significant advantage in your battle against the bulge.
+The strategies mentioned in this article can help you boost your metabolism.